HCSLab/ProjectManis/Game/README.md

 The bpm(beats per minute) increases as you kill enemies.

-## Known Issue
+## Fixed Issues

 ### Wrong Pitch When Builded on WebGL
 Causes:
 1. The Audio Mixer of Unity is not working when building on WebGL.
 (Thus this issue does not occur when building on windows or simply running in Unity Editor. )

+Solution:
+* New audio-control-system is developed, so that we can control the speed of BGM without a Audio Mixer.

 ### Poor Audio
 Causes:
 1. All the audio files are made via non-music-making-purpose softwares.
 2. When bpm increases, audio clips should be acclerated.
 However, it is realized by controling the pitches, so a lot of loss is made.

+Solution:
+* New high quality piano sampling clips are added.